Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Fukaya categories, functors, and monoidal structures

 \subsection{Categories}

 In this section we shall recall in brief outline how functors between Fukaya categories arise from Lagrangian correspondences.
 The culmination of this theory is meant to be a $2$-category (or even $(\infty,2)$-category) whose objects are symplectic manifolds, which enhances Weinstein's original proposal \cite{weinstein-category}.
-For a fuller treatment of the construction of this $2$-category, see the articles by Wehrheim, Woodward and Ma'u \cite{ww-quilted,ww-functoriality,ww-pseudoholomorphic-quilts,ww-composition,mww}, as well as the more recent treatment by Fukaya \cite{fukaya-correspondence}.
+For a fuller treatment of the construction of this $2$-category, see the articles by Wehrheim, Woodward, Ma'u and Bottman \cite{ww-quilted,ww-functoriality,ww-pseudoholomorphic-quilts,ww-composition,mww,bottman-wehrheim,bottman,bottman-witch,bottman-carmeli}, as well as the treatment by Fukaya \cite{fukaya-correspondence}.

-Given a symplectic manifold $X$, the Fukaya category $\cF(X)$ is a triangulated $A_\infty$-category that is generated by Lagrangian branes.
+Given a symplectic manifold $X$, the Fukaya $A_{\infty}$-category $\cF(X)$ is a triangulated $A_\infty$-category that is generated by Lagrangian branes.
 A Lagrangian brane has a geometric support, which is a Lagrangian submanifold $L \subset X$.
 The passage from Lagrangian branes to Lagrangian submanifolds is neither one-to-one nor onto in general.
 Given two Lagrangian branes $K,L$ whose supports intersect transversely, their morphisms form a cochain complex,

 where $\K_p$ is a certain one-dimensional vector space attached to the intersection point $p \in K\cap L$ (its precise definition depends on the brane structures).
 There is a differential

 defined by counting inhomogeneous pseudo-holomorphic strips with boundary on $K$ and $L$.
 The next piece of structure is the composition,